-- Electric or IC ?
-The choice of engine really depends on what you prefer.
-Electric flight in modelling has advanced so much now that its quite possible to learn with an electric trainer.
-Only a few years ago you wouldn’t get very long in the air but now with Brushless motors and Lipo batteries duration isn’t an issues.
-Trainers are usually ARTF(Almost Ready to Fly) and most good model shops will do you a starter deal.
-I wouldn’t build a kit for learning as it could be sole destroying if you’ve spent months building it and then have a crash.
+- Electric or IC?
+The choice of the engine really depends on what you prefer.
+Electric flight in modelling has advanced so much now that it’s quite possible to learn with an electric trainer.
+Only a few years ago you wouldn’t get very long in the air but now with Brushless motors and Lipo batteries duration isn’t an issue.
+Trainers are usually ARTF(Almost Ready to Fly) and the best model shops will do you a starter deal.
+I wouldn’t build a kit for learning as it could be soul destroying if you’ve spent months building it and then have a crash.

 - Some days you’ll fly really well while learning and other days nothing will go right.
 Don’t give up it just happens that way sometimes, I know it happened to me especially when worked interfered with my weekends.
 But I stuck at it and achieved my ‘A’ certificate in 2002.

-- Don’t get too attached to your models, you will crash at sometime.
+- Don’t get too attached to your models, you will crash at some point.
 I’ve crashed some of my best models and looking back most were due to inexperience, trying to run before I could walk.